Expat Residence in Saudi Arabia (Indian Expat Lifestyle)

 Lifestyle

 Indian expatriates in Riyadh, Jeddah, and Dammam blend Indian and Saudi cultures.
 Professionals in IT, healthcare, and construction benefit from 100% foreign ownership policies, as discussed in prior business setup queries.
+The Saudi work visa for Indian blue-collar workers has also opened doors for skilled laborers in sectors like construction, logistics, and maintenance.
 Community events like Diwali at Indian International Schools and cultural festivals at Batha souqs thrive.
 Indian restaurants like Swagath in Riyadh serve authentic cuisine, while Bollywood films screen at VOX Cinemas.
 Private worship is permitted, with temples planned in NEOM.
 Expat compounds like Al Rajhi Village offer villas, pools, and gyms, creating family-friendly environments.

 Facilities